betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/TripCostEstimation/api-spec.md

 **Description:** Deletes a specified travel plan and all of its associated data.

 **Requirements:**
-- `travelPlan` exists and belongs to user
+- `travelPlan` exists and belongs to the user associated with the session

 **Effects:**
 - Delete the `travelPlan` and any associated `CostEstimates`